 “This type of broad-based effort is setting up a new mode for how investigators interact with each other to get, not just get trials done – I mean there are clinical trial operations all over the place – but to get real science done that then feeds into trials that are being designed as the science is being done by the people who are doing the science and doing the trial,” said Dr. Webster Cavenee of Ludwig Cancer Research, a Defeat GBM researcher and advisor.

-Finally, a renewed interest in advancing cancer research in our nation’s capitol should generate even more hope for what lies ahead for new brain tumor treatments.
+Finally, a renewed interest in advancing cancer research in our nation’s capital should generate even more hope for what lies ahead for new brain tumor treatments.
 In the past two and a half years, we’ve seen President Obama announce major federal Precision Medicine Initiative; the bipartisan passage of the 21st Century Cures Act in the U.S. House of Representatives (with companion legislation currently being considered in the U.S. Senate); the White House and Vice President Joseph Biden announce a new Cancer Moonshot Taskforce; and Congress ending 2015 by passing a budget deal for FY16 that delivered the biggest increase in funding for the National Institutes of Health (NIH), the largest funder of brain tumor research in the U.S., in 12 years, along with increases for the National Cancer Institute, and the FDA.

 There is great reason to be hopeful for continued momentum and progress for the brain tumor community in the months and years ahead.
 But there is still much work to be done.
 And so despite last week’s setback, we continue to fight on with renewed vigor and resolve.
 And we’d love for you to join us.